kareena15/Semantic-Document-Search/README.md

 # Semantic Search with FAISS and Sentence Transformers

-A semantic search engine that uses **Sentence Transformers** and **FAISS** to retrieve the most relevant document content based on meaning rather than keyword matching.
-The system supports **PDF, DOCX, and TXT** files.
+A semantic search engine that uses Sentence Transformers and FAISS to retrieve the most relevant document content based on meaning rather than keyword matching.
+The system supports PDF, DOCX and TXT files.

 ## Overview